yoshiday01/-WebOTX-Application-Server-V10-Cluster-Construction-Guide-EXPRESSCLUSTER-X-/WebOTX Application Server V10_create_cluster_Yoshida_220629.md

     	<INSTALL_ROOT>¥lib¥ant¥bin¥ant -f setup.xml -Ddomains.root=Z:¥¥domains setup.env.client setup.env.server

-10. Registring domain information in the TP system [N2]
+10. Registering domain information in the TP system [N2]

     Register the domain information on the switching partition to the TP system with N2.
 On the command prompt, go to <INSTALL_ROOT>\Trnsv\bin and execute the following command.
 Set the value of the TPM option argument to the domain name.